adlnet/xAPI-Spec/xAPI.md

 community of practice.

 ##### Details
-Extensions are defined by a map and logically relate to the part of the Statement where they are present.
+Extensions are defined as a colledtion of key/value pairs and logically relate to the part of the Statement where they are present.
 The values of an extension can be any JSON value or data structure.
-Extensions in Statement context provide context to the core experience, while those in the result provide elements related to some outcome.
+Extensions in the context property of a Statement provide context to the core experience, while those in the result provide elements related to some outcome.
 For Activities, extensions provide additional information that helps define an Activity within some custom application or community.
 The meaning and structure of extension values under an IRI key are defined by the person who controls the IRI.